antounes/antounes.github.io/_pages/about.md

   - /about.html
 ---

-I'm a data engineer at [Jellyfish](https://www.jellyfish.com/en-us).
+I'm a Machine Learning Engineer at [Jellyfish](https://www.jellyfish.com/en-us).
+From time to time, I give a hand on data engineering projects.
 I love data, I love machine learning, and I like to understand both clearly and use them well.

-My research interests include data engineering, machine learning, and deep learning.
+My research interests include  machine learning, deep learning, and data engineering.
 More broadly, I'm a STEM enthusiast passionate about pattern discovery and how data analytics, math, and computer science combine to provide us with powerful frameworks for solving problems.